pascal-felique/NNCV/README.md

 - **slurms/**:

-This folder contains the outputs of the slurm jobs that were run for training the models are available in the slurms folder:
+This folder contains the outputs of the slurm jobs that were run for training the models:

 Outputs 1-5 belong to Curriculum Learning run 1 (no weight decay during training)